onesimus-systems/dandelion/README.md

     - mod_rewrite must be enabled for Apache
 * PHP >= 5.4.0
 * MySQL/Maria DB

-* Dandelion has only been tested on Ubuntu with Apache and Nginx.
-Other combos will probably work but YMMV.
+Dandelion has only been tested on Ubuntu with Apache and Nginx.
+Other combos may probably work but YMMV.

 Is it any good?
 ---------------